Clint-Portfolio/Elons-bad-monetary-advice/README.md

 ## The project:
 Steps in the project are noted with a dash ('-'), solved problems with a [x] and current problems with a [ ].
 Additional info is noted with a "->"

+Goal of the project is to make a Twitter bot that invests in Bitcoin based off Elon Musk's tweets.
+As a very rudimentary AI, the program evaluated tweets to correlate them to the bitcoin value and calculate a percentage to buy/sell and sell/buy an hour later every time a new tweet is posted.

 ### 1) Find a decent dataset of Elon Musk tweets and Bitcoin Prices
 - The dataset of Elon Musk was obtained by the webscrape of residentmario on Kaggle: https://www.kaggle.com/residentmario/exploring-elon-musk-tweets
 - Bitcoin Prices was found on https://www.CryptoDataDownload.com and based off the 1h Binance USDT/BTC timestamps